sjproctor/learn-academy-assessments/Week-5-Assessment/interview-questions.md

 4. Describe a possible relationship between a model called Person and a model called Computer.
 Based on your description, which model would hold the foreign key?

   Your answer: A Person has_a Computer, a Computer belongs_to a Person.
 A Person has_many Computers, Computers belong_to a Person.
 A Person has_many Computers, a Computer has_many People.
 A Computer has_many People, a Person belong_to (is a user on) a Computer.

+  Foreign key always lives on the belongs_to side.

   Researched answer: